-It is not required that the company is completely closed.
-In practice, this means that some workers may be temporarily unemployed and others may not.
+As long as this broader application of temporary unemployment is in force, this means that in practice, some workers may be temporarily unemployed and others may not.
 Employees may also alternate days of work and days of temporary unemployment.

-Temporary unemployment always applies for a full day.
+Incidentally, temporary unemployment always applies for a full day.
 It is therefore not possible to be unemployed in the morning and to work in the afternoon (or vice versa).